Percona-Lab/percona-docstreamer/readme.md

 Behavior: docMongoStream is designed to be resilient and will attempt to retry and resume the stream.
 However, persistent rate-limiting from the DocumentDB side may require intervention (e.g., scaling your DocumentDB instance or running the migration during off-peak hours).

-### DDL Operation Support
+### DDL Operation Support During CDC Stage

-docMongoStream has support for replicating most DDL operations.
+docMongoStream has support for replicating most DDL operations during the CDC stage (after the full sync has completed).

 Supported: drop (collection), dropDatabase, rename (collection), create (collection).

-NOT Supported: createIndexes, dropIndexes.
-These operations will be detected and logged, but skipped.
+**NOT Supported**: createIndexes, dropIndexes.
+These operations will be skipped.
 You must manually recreate or drop indexes on the target cluster.

+### Supported Index Types

+docMongoStream automatically handles the creation of indexes during the Full Sync stage to ensure your destination performance matches the source.
+However, there are specific limitations regarding index types.

+Currently Supported:

+Most standard MongoDB index types (e.g., Single Field, Compound, Multikey, Geospatial).

+Not Currently Supported:

+The following index types are not migrated during the Full Sync and must be created manually on the destination if required:

+ - Text Indexes
+ - Partial Indexes

+***Note:*** We recommend reviewing your source indexes prior to migration.
+If your application relies heavily on text search or partial indexing, plan to run a post-migration script to reconstruct these specific indexes on the destination cluster.

 ## Installing docMongoStream